 1. Traumatic Brain Injuries (TBI)

 Traumatic brain injuries are unfortunately common in motorcycle accidents.
 Helmets do lower the risk of suffering a TBI, but they can only do so much.
 A TBI can be deadly, but even if it is not deadly, it can still have life-altering consequences.
-A TBI can make it difficult or impossible to lead the life you once did and can even result in substantial changes in personality.
+A TBI can make it difficult or impossible to lead the life you once did and can even result in substantial changes in your personality.

 2. Road Rash